louisowen6/NLP_Stacking_Ensemble/README.md

 Some stock market discussion also takes place on the Twitter platform.
 In order to extend and diversify our data sources, we extract Twitter posts containing company stock symbols (cashtags)

+### Data Scraping
 Data is collected via scraping through official website API.
-The syntax of scraping is provided by [SemEval][http://alt.qcri.org/semeval2017/task5/]
+The syntax of scraping is provided by [SemEval](http://alt.qcri.org/semeval2017/task5/)

 ## References